 in 2012, then 21-year-old Gordon Swaby launched EduFocal; an online interactive learning community for GSAT and CSEC students, which he conceptualised in August 2010.

-The site gives an opportunity for registered students to access exam-type questions in various subject areas.
+The Edufocal Jamaica site, a social learning platform gives an opportunity for registered students to access exam-type questions in various subject areas.
 Each subject area is divided into topics and then further divided into levels so that students can focus on and master one topic as a time.
 The student can choose to complete a practice test or timed test and is able to receive assistance from peers and teachers, who can set questions to be answered through a discussion board.

 As students successfully master a level and topic, they gain experience points which he/she can use to win prizes from various sponsors.
 Teachers are also given the opportunity to receive commission from submitting questions and assisting students with their answers.